Hazelmat/data-eng-test/README.md

 orchestration and add scheduling capabilities which will be necessary when running this pipelines at scale and in production.

+This is by any means an exhaustive list to productionize this code, but this is some more items that needs to be added:
+- Deploying workflows via CI
+- Build and testing CI pipelines at PR build
+- Counter validation
+- Improving input data sanitizing checks
+- Sensors for inputs
+- Beam pipeline option to enable Dataflow Runner (Or any scalable runner)
+- Increase coverage

 ## 4. Ad-hoc Processing
 To get the journal with the most different drugs mentions, a jupyter notebook `labs/journal_with_most_distinct_drugs.ipynb` is made available